planetceres/q/Readme.md

 #### Troubleshooting

 Due to security settings, Google will not let you connect automatically with your bot, unless you change your security settings to allow "less secure apps" to access your account.

+#### Features in development:

+- try setting up an SMS relay and adding SMTP server for incoming messages to circumvent Twilio charges OR add Bandwidth.com support (lower cost)
+- Improve search results with FAROO or Webhose.io
+- Allow Q to send messages unprompted through automation to simulate realistic conversation intervals
+- Better info capture for user's interests and preferences to help provide better relevance in results
+- Add integration for other messengers

 #### Known issues/limitations
 - Images do not show up in Hangouts, only MMS.
 This is not really an "issue" so much as a current limitation.